Glamorganshire Canal: Decline and closure

 The takeover of the canal by the Marquess of Bute was a little too late to have any great effect.
 Improvements at Cardiff involved the construction of a new lock, Number 51, which raised the water level between there and Crockherbtown lock, so that the junction canal and the East and West Bute docks were all on the same level.
 The new lock was not included in the 1888 returns to the Board of Trade, and so must have been built after that date.
 Traffic on the rest of the canal continued to decline, and when a breach occurred at Cilfynydd in 1915, the company decided not to invest in its repair, but instead built a wooden flume around the breach, so that water from the Elen Deg feeder could still reach the rest of the canal.
 A further breach occurred on 25 May 1942, near Nantgarw and, although engineers examined the problem, no work was carried out.

 Cardiff Corporation moved quickly, and agreed to buy the canal for £44,000.
-This proposal was enshrined in the Cardiff Corporation Act of August 1943, allowing them to take control of the canal on 1 January 1944, and immediately declare it closed, most business having effectively ceased in 1942.
-However, Section 27 of that act prevented them from closing the final mile above the sea lock, while it was used by sand traders.
-An attempt to evict the sand traders failed when the Ministry of War Transport invoked section 27 and ruled that the sea lock pound must be kept navigable until 6 months after the present emergency ended.
+This proposal was enshrined in the Cardiff Corporation Act 1943 (6 & 7 Geo.
+6. c. xvi) of August 1943, allowing them to take control of the canal on 1 January 1944, and immediately declare it closed, most business having effectively ceased in 1942.
+However, section 27 of that act prevented them from closing the final mile above the sea lock, while it was used by sand traders.
+An attempt to evict the sand traders failed when the Ministry of War Transport invoked section 27 and ruled that the sea lock pound must be kept navigable until six months after the present emergency ended.
 The war emergency was not declared to have ended until 8 October 1950.

 Meanwhile, the two sand and gravel firms continued to use the sea lock and the pound to carry on their business.
 However, the end came on the night of 5 December 1951, when a steam suction dredger, called Catherine Ethel and weighing 154 tons, crashed into the inner lock gates.
 The gates collapsed, and all of the water in the mile-long section (1.6 km) emptied into the estuary.
 The gates were never repaired and the difficult job of closing the canal was solved overnight for the Cardiff Corporation.